 Dr. Molly George is an Associate Professor in the Criminal Justice and Sociology Departments.
 She received her Ph.D. and M.A. from the University of California, Santa Barbara and her B.A. from the University of Denver.
 Her teaching specialization is undergraduate research, including both qualitative and quantitative methods.
 Dr. George also teaches courses on white-collar crime, deviance, as well as race/ethnicity/gender and crime.

 In addition, Dr. George has served as the faculty advisor for the student clubs and honor societies in the Criminal Justice and Sociology Departments, as well as the faculty mentor for CLU's Women's Soccer team.

-Dr. George's current research area is law enforcement, with a focus on police technology, immigration enforcement, and police-community interactions.
+Dr. George's current research area is law enforcement, with a focus on police-community interactions, body cameras, and immigration enforcement.
 In past projects, she has focused on the sociology of work and occupations, sport, and gender.
-Her work has been published in the Journal of Contemporary Ethnography, Sociological Inquiry, Teaching Sociology, The Journal of Criminal Justice Education as well as in Sociology of Work: An Encyclopedia, and in the edited collections Sport, Power, and Society: Institutions and Practices and Collective Efficacy: Interdisciplinary Perspectives on International Leadership.
+Her work has been published in the Journal of Criminal Investigation and Criminology, the Journal of Contemporary Ethnography, Sociological Inquiry, Teaching Sociology, The Journal of Criminal Justice Education as well as in Sociology of Work: An Encyclopedia, and in the edited collections Sport, Power, and Society: Institutions and Practices and Collective Efficacy: Interdisciplinary Perspectives on International Leadership.